nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        -   [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line with the using the sample id as the tag.
+        1.   [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line with the using the sample id as the tag.
-        -   the genome fasta file.
+        2.   the genome fasta file.
-        -   the genome index in the output channel from the `prepare_genome_samtools` process.
+        3.   the genome index in the output channel from the `prepare_genome_samtools` process.
-        -   the genome dictionary in the output channel from the `prepare_genome_picard` process.
+        4.   the genome dictionary in the output channel from the `prepare_genome_picard` process.
-        -   the sets grouped by sampleID in the output channel from the `rnaseq_gatk_recalibrate` process.
+        5.   the tuples grouped by sampleID in the output channel from the `rnaseq_gatk_recalibrate` process.
-        -   the set containing the sample ID and final VCF file.
+        6.   the tuple containing the sample ID and final VCF file.
-        -   the line specifying the name resulting final VCF file.
+        7.   new channel to aggregate the `bam` files from different replicates into sample level.

 ## Processes 6A and 6B: ASE & RNA Editing